Sound Tips for Keeping Your Server Quiet

 Here are some straightforward, simple solutions if you notice the server is making more noise than you’d like:

 - Make sure the server is in a place with good airflow and temperature.
 Remember, the fans are working to circulate the air and cool the server components.
 If the server is already in an environment with a cool temperature, then the server’s sensors will read that, and the fans won’t have to run as hard.
-You can read our blog post here on keeping your server cool.
+Learn how to keep your server cool with our server rack cooling tips.
 A cool server is a happy and quiet server!

 - Make sure you are running the latest & greatest firmware and update if you aren’t.
 Manufacturers are always releasing firmware updates to maximize efficiency, energy, and cooling.
 If your firmware isn’t updated, your server may be using an outdated algorithm to determine how fast to run its fans.